bitcoinops/bitcoinops.github.io/_topics/en/sighash_noinput.md

   UTXO that's protected by a similar script (i.e. uses the same public keys).

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  A noinput-style sighash is necessary for the proposed [eltoo][topic eltoo] layer for LN.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: